 Car ploughs into pizzeria near Paris, killing 12-year-old girl

-REUTERS: A car ploughed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and injuring several other people, a French Interior Ministry spokesman said.
+REUTERS: A car ploughed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and seriously injuring several other people.

-He said the driver had been arrested and the early indications were that this was not an act of terrorism.
+The driver deliberately targeted the diners, said a local prosecutor who announced he was ruling out terrorism and opening a murder investigation.

-"I cannot tell you that terrorism has been discounted, but it is not the leading line of inquiry at this point.
-The first indications don't point towards terrorism," spokesman Pierre-Henry Brandet told BFM TV.
+"There is no doubt that he voluntarily decided to create what happened," prosecutor Eric de Valroger told reporters at the scene of the incident.

 A photograph published on social media showed a grey BMW car surrounded by upturned tables in the outdoor seating area of a restaurant.
 Reuters could not immediately verify the authenticity of the image.